 We needed to find a way to keep parasite resistance, add size and frame enough to satisfy the meat goat market, and make sure the does produced enough milk to keep us supplied with milk for our soap making.

+Plus input costs on the entire herd have gone down.
+Let’s face it… feeding parasites is expensive and so are the treatments to eliminate them.
+We found that after the herd converted, our overall healthcare costs went down and feed conversion rates (volume of hay or forage to volume of milk or meat produced) drastically improved.
 And our Free Reign goat crosses live outside, on grass, in the sunshine, and aren’t sick, anemic or in constant need of medical intervention.
 This coming kidding season we are looking forward to some babies sired by a mix of our own hybrid goats, plus a Purebred New Zealand goat!

 While this is a highly unconventional way of raising dairy goats we have found it to be superior in both health for the herd and financial viability of the dairy operation and highly recommend that those looking to raise sustainable dairy goats look in this direction for answers.